Lowering Homocysteine - Why & How | Food for the Brain

 Lowering Homocysteine: Why It Matters and How to Do It

-Elevated homocysteine levels matter.
-Levels above approximately 10–11 µmol/L are a red flag – yet this is not uncommon.
-For example, studies in the United States have shown that 40% of adults over 60 may have levels exceeding 11 µmol/L (4).
-In the UK, nearly 40% of older adults seem to have low B12 levels.
-This can lead to faster brain shrinkage (5).
+Levels above approximately 10 to 11 µmol/L are considered a red flag.
+This is not uncommon.
+Studies in the United States suggest that around 40% of adults over 60 have levels above 11 µmol/L (4).
+In the UK, nearly 40% of older adults are thought to have low vitamin B12 status, which is associated with accelerated brain shrinkage (5).

-For example, folate, also known as folic acid, needs to change into its active form, methylfolate.
+For example, folate (and folic acid, its synthetic form) needs to change into its active form, methylfolate.
 This change helps support cellular functions.
 Key enzymes that aid in methylation depend on vitamins B6, B12, and folate.
 They also need cofactors like zinc, riboflavin (B2), niacin (B3), and trimethylglycine (TMG).

-When nutrients are low or not absorbed well, methylation suffers, and homocysteine levels go up.
+When this system is under-resourced or less efficient, homocysteine levels go up.
 This can happen with age or certain diets like veganism (3).
-Homocysteine is a “functional” test for your methylation status.
-It works like HbA1c, which shows average blood glucose over several months.
+Homocysteine can act as a “functional” marker of methylation efficiency, a bit like HbA1c reflects longer-term blood glucose control.

 So how much does this biomarker matter really?
 Here at Food for the Brain, we let the science lead – here are some of the ways it can impact your health:

-Elevated homocysteine damages the inner lining of blood vessels, promoting atherosclerosis.
+Elevated homocysteine is associated with damage to the inner lining of blood vessels, promoting atherosclerosis.
 One study found that people with levels over 20 µmol/L have almost five times the risk of death.
 For every 5 µmol/L increase, the risk rises by about one-third (6).

 .
 Another study, involving nearly three thousand cardiovascular patients, found that those in the highest homocysteine quartile had a threefold higher risk of death compared to those in the lowest quartile (7).
 Furthermore, other research shows that two-thirds of heart attacks and strokes in older adults could be predicted by homocysteine levels rather than by cholesterol (2).